wlieurance/lleiadb/README.md

 #### R Scripts
 While SQL based views can provide quick and convenient access to species level data, a more customizable approach is achieved through R scripting.
 Currently, only the line-point intercept methodology has a script based calculator.
 This script calculator allows the user to specify custom indicators for output and gives them for multiple "hit types" (i.e. top, basal, any, etc.)

-Users can export line-point intercept data by running:
+Users can export line-point intercept data by running the *lpi\_calc.R* script or by utilizing the *calc.lpi* function in R directly:

 ```
 Rscript lpi_calc.R -h